 We are currently recruiting for our Advanced Rehabilitation Research Training Program

 Advanced Rehabilitation Research Training Program

 This project is supported by the National Institute on Disability, Independent Living and Rehabilitation Research (NIDILRR) within the Health and Human Services Department.
-The tentative start date for the two-year post-doctoral fellowship is July 1, 2021.
+The tentative start date for the two-year post-doctoral fellowship is September, 2021; however, it may be adjusted due to individual circumstances.
 Individuals interested in this fellowship can contact Dr. Russinova at email@example.com for more information.
-Deadline for applications is January 15, 2021.
+Deadline for applications is July 1, 2021.